High School Sophomores

 Continue To Meet With Your Counselor

-Your guidance counselor can help you plan a schedule and choose sufficiently challenging classes.
+Your school counselor can help you plan a schedule and choose sufficiently challenging classes.
 When reviewing your records, colleges take into consideration both your GPA and the amount of effort required to earn it.
 If you were not automatically placed in advanced classes, think about asking to be placed in them.
 Many high schools will allow you to move to an accelerated class if you are successful at the current one.
 Others will want you to pass a test if you would like to change your schedule.
 Whatever the requirements, it doesn’t hurt to try.

 Continue Dedicating Time To Outside Activities